Rikemannen/obsidian-sync/Journal/September 16 2025.md

 Anyways what did i **do** today?
 I played game.
 Im gonna sleep now.
 jk uhh i also went to my mom at the cows place and ate hamburger there.
+We also refueled the portable diesel pump, it cost like 3.4k and was 210l.
 I was annoying af while there.
 But on the way home i got a lot of time to think.
 And of course i thought about... well guess, i wont write it.
 I have now realised a little more that, well idk what i identify as, nor who i like.
 BUT thats just for labels, so far i know that you will have to read [[Fuck it, journal²#^1dd842]] because i am EVIL MUHAHAHA.

 I played some burger game today, it was real fun, its a better copy of cook burgers.
 But its a cashgrab :( I also played generic cooking game, which is a copy of cooking sim on steam.
 And restaurant tycoon 3 (idk if i mentioned but its out of beta/alpha!!)
 I found some really good looking restaurants from other people, and i took shitloads of screenshots.
 But im still poor.
 First one was castle, owner had like 400k and 60k in tips, second was a kebab restaurant and owner had like 40k with 6k tips.
 I love the kebab one it was so good.